Should you get a smart meter installed in your home?

 Is a smart meter suitable for you?

 That is really your choice, dependant on how you feel about all the considerations outlined above.
 If you like to be in control of things and are a fan of smart technology then it’s probably a good idea for you.
 If you like protect your privacy, you switch providers every year and you’re happy to continue providing your own readings then maybe think twice.
+For more information on smart meters, particularly with regard to underfloor heating, click here.

 Do you have one?
 Do you find it useful?
 Are you not like the idea of one?
 We’d love to know what you think.
 Let us know over on our Facebook page.